Inverter Error Codes

 How to prevent this: Don’t bump into your heater when it’s on, or put a guard around it to stop pets or toddlers getting at it.

-How to fix this: Make sure the heater is on a level base, turn off the heater, count to three and turn it back on again.
+How to fix this: Make sure the heater is on a level base, turn off the heater, count to ten and turn it back on again.
 Simple as that!

 Other possible errors for these inverter error codes